Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_07_chatbot_langchain4j_quarkus/guide.de-de.md

 ---
-title: AI Endpoints - Create a Streaming Chatbot with LangChain4j and Quarkus
+title: AI Endpoints - Create your own AI chatbot using LangChain4j and Quarkus
-excerpt: How to build a Java-based chatbot that streams responses from AI Endpoints for a real-time chat experience
+excerpt: Learn how to build an AI-powered chatbot using LangChain4j, Quarkus, and OVHcloud AI Endpoints
 updated: 2025-04-18
 ---